 Forest Trends carries out its work through eight initiatives, which pursue common overarching strategic focal areas laid out in Forest Trends’ Strategic Plan.

 Forest Trends’ Biodiversity Initiative works directly with companies, governments, banks and conservation organizations to help them improve the outcomes for biodiversity from public and private sector development projects.
-We offer advisory services to governments on policy development and landscape-level planning for “No Net Loss” – and preferably a “Net Positive Impact” – on biodiversity, using the BBOP standard and other best practices.
-We also offer strategic and technical advice to companies with a biodiversity footprint to help them at the project level and with company-wide identification and management of risk and opportunity related to biodiversity.
+We offer advisory services to governments on policy development and landscape-level planning for “No Net Loss” – and preferably “Net Positive Impact” – on biodiversity, using the BBOP standard and other best practices.
+We also offer strategic and technical advice to companies with a biodiversity footprint.
+We work with companies at both the project level and with company-wide identification and management of risk and opportunity related to biodiversity.

 Forest Trends offers policy and technical advice to governments on the application of the mitigation hierarchy (including biodiversity offsets) and environmental assessments, by:

 - Supporting the development and implementation of government strategies for No Net Loss or Net Gain (NNL/NG) of biodiversity.
 These strategies typically cover regulations and policy, technical guidelines, and preparation of public and private sector organizations for their role in the system, whether on the supply or demand side, or as brokers.

 - Conducting policy gap analyses tailored to specific countries, provinces and regions, and providing advice on the advantages and disadvantages of different options in order to embed NNL/NG in the policy framework.